rcheng15jhu/plenum/docs/retrospective_it3.md

 - Need to write more unit tests
 - Need to be able to share an event through a link
 - Need to filter events so only events for the user appear
-- Need to implement import calendars functionality
 - Attempt base/derived calendars for synchronous editing on the calendar inputted availabilities for an event is based on